-In order to introduce 1071 g of tin into the graphite crucible and insert the graphite re-entrant well, two fillings were required.
-The tin teardrop shots were poured directly into the graphite crucible in air.
-Approximately 760 g of the shot could be put into the graphite crucible for the first fill.
-The crucible with the graphite cap and this first filling were placed into the cleaned furnace tube and the furnace tube was placed in the furnace.
-The system was evacuated for 1 hour, then back-filled with purified argon to a pressure of about 34 kPa, and then evacuated again.
-This process of pumping, flushing and pumping the system was carried out three times.
-Upon the final evacuation, the furnace was turned on and the temperature was brought to 235 °C to melt the tin sample.
+In order to introduce 1190 g of indium into the crucible and insert the graphite re-entrant well, two fillings were required.
+The indium ingots were placed directly into the graphite crucible.
+Approximately 930 g of the indium ingots could be put into the graphite crucible for the first "fill."
+The graphite crucible with the graphite cap and the first filling were placed into the cleaned furnace tube and the furnace tube was placed in the furnace.
+The system was evacuated for 1 hour and then back-filled with purified argon to a pressure of 34 kPa.
+This process of pumping and flushing the system was carried out three times with the system finally under vacuum.
+Upon the final evacuation, the furnace was turned on and the temperature was brought to 162 °C to melt the indium sample.
 After about 4 hours the sample was completely melted, and the furnace was allowed to cool to ambient under vacuum.
-Then purified argon was introduced, the graphite crucible was removed from the furnace tube, and the remaining metal was added (about 311 g) to the crucible.
+For the second "fill," purified argon was introduced, the graphite crucible was removed from the furnace tube, and the remaining metal was added (about 260 g) to the crucible.
 The graphite re-entrant well was inserted in the graphite crucible as far as possible through the hole in the graphite cap and the assembly was placed in the furnace tube.
-A silica-glass push rod extended from the bottom of the graphite re-entrant well through a vacuum seal and for a sufficient distance above the seal at the top of the furnace tube to allow the graphite well to be pushed into place when the tin was molten.
-Finally, using the method described above, the furnace tube was placed in the furnace, evacuated, flushed with purified Ar, and then evacuated again.
-Then the metal sample was melted under vacuum.
-When the sample had melted, the graphite re-entrant well was slowly inserted into the molten metal by pushing it with the silica-glass push rod.
-When the graphite well was fully inserted, the furnace was turned off, the system allowed to cool to ambient temperature, and the filled graphite crucible assembly removed and placed inside a clean polyethylene storage bag.
-Later, the filled graphite crucible assembly was placed into its borosilicate-glass envelope and the fixed-point cell assembly that was described earlier.
-Prior to its use, the borosilicate-glass envelope had been cleaned in the same manner as described for the silica-glass furnace tube.
+A silica-glass push rod extended from the bottom of the graphite re-entrant well through a vacuum seal and for a sufficient distance above the seal at the top of the furnace tube to allow the graphite well to be pushed into place when the indium was molten.
+Finally, using the method described above, the furnace tube was placed in the furnace, pumped and flushed with purified Ar, and then the metal sample was melted under vacuum.
+When the sample had melted, the graphite re-entrant well was slowly inserted into the molten metal by pushing down the silica-glass push rod.
+When the graphite well was fully inserted, the furnace was turned off, the system allowed to cool to ambient temperature, and the filled graphite crucible assembly removed and placed inside a clean polyethylene bag for storage.
+The filled graphite crucible assembly was then placed into its borosilicate-glass envelope and fixed-point cell assembly that was described earlier.
+The borosilicate-glass envelope was cleaned in the same manner as described for the silica-glass furnace tube.

-3. Certification Procedure for SRM 741a
+3. Certification Procedure for SRM 1745 and SRM 2232

-The first step in certifying the tin of SRM 741a was to obtain three freezing and three melting curves for each of the specimens in the cells, using a 25.5 Ω standard platinum resistance thermometer (SPRT).
-The second step in certifying the SRM metal was to obtain three direct comparisons of the SRM fixed-point cells with the laboratory standard cell (Sn 88A).
+The first step in certifying the fixed-point cells was to obtain three freezing and three melting curves for each of the specimens in the cells, using a 25.5 Ω standard platinum resistance thermometer (SPRT).
+The second step in certifying the fixed point cells was to obtain three direct comparisons with the laboratory standard (In 96-3) by simultaneously freezing both the SRM cell and the laboratory standard.
 An Automatic System Laboratories (ASL) F18 30 Hz ac resistance ratio bridge, with a thermostatically controlled (25 °C ±0.01 °C) Tinsley 5685A ac/dc 100 Ω reference resistor, was used to measure the SPRT.
 A description of the measurement system used in the PRT Laboratory may be found in Ref 3.